ixofoundation/genesis/ixo-5/upgrade.md

 cp ~/.ixod/data/priv_validator_state.json ~/
 ```

+We will not import these unless something goes wrong during the upgrade process.

 ### 3. Backup data directory

-Incase we need to restore to take the export route.
-Might take a while to backup.
-Make sure you have adequate space before attempting a backup.
-The size estimate as of current is 91GB+.
+Backup your data directory in case we need to restore and take the export route.

+NB: It might take a while for this backup to complete.

+Make sure you have adequate space before attempting the backup (current size estimate is 92GB).

-Check the current size:
+You can check the current size like this:

     du -h /home/ixo/.ixod/data/

-Backup to current directory
+You can backup to the current directory like this:

     tar -c -z -v -f ixo-4.tar.gz /home/ixo/.ixod/data/